-Black spots on your rose bush are enough to break any gardeners heart.
-The good news is that you will be able to restore your roses to their former glory with a little bit of TLC.
+Black spots on your rose bush are enough to break any gardener’s heart.
+The good news is that you can treat black spots on roses organically without the nasty toxic chemicals.

 - Some small pruning shears

 - A garbage bag or bucket to put infected leaves in

 - Homemade Fungicide (as shown in the video below)

 Black Spot is a horrible disease that can attack every leaf on your plant.
 Left untreated it can inhibit your Roses from blooming.

 In this video, Lee from Project Diaries shows you how to get rid of black spots step-by-step.
 You will also be shown how to cut your plants properly, and not damage healthy parts.
 It’s a very thorough explanation with some great tips.
 We highly recommend that you view.
 Click Play above ^